eatozee/nftoupon/MILESTONE.md

 1) Nftoupon widget to eatozee products
 2) Get feedback from user and clients (right now eatozee has 5 merchant)

+## Private beta test (Month 6)
+Description:
+Upgrading nftoupon widget

+1) AI to identify the Object (i.e. user will not be able to create the NFTs if it is already created or it is a bad/abusive image)
+2) real time streaming

 ## Internal Organization Test (Month 5)